 Plus, you also get a FREE domain for your website with Bluehost.

-Head over to Bluehost.com and click on the green button Get Started Now:
+Head over to Bluehost.com and click on the dark blue button Get Started:

 On the next page, choose your hosting package.
 The Basic plan on the far left is more than enough for you to get started: